 We often recommend products we like.
 If you buy anything via links on our site, we may earn a small commission.

-If you’re curious about yokai, you’re in the right place.
-I’m going to answer your questions about yokai and introduce you to some of the most fascinating types that you can find in pop culture.
+If you’re curious about yokai and want to learn more about them, you’ve come to the right place.
+I’m going to answer your questions about yokai and introduce you to some of the most fascinating types of yokai you can find in pop culture.

 What Are Yokai?

 Yokai (妖怪) roughly translates to “monster,” “demon,” or “spirit.”
 There’s really no direct equivalent for this word in English.
-Yokai encompasses everything from spooky phenomenons, spirits, monsters, or even animals.
+Suffice it to say that the concept of yokai encompasses everything from spooky phenomenons to spirits, from monsters to even animals.

 Most yokai are mischievous, but not all of them have bad intentions.
-Yokai can take the shape of many different creatures—some might look like humans or animals, while others might have the ability to shapeshift.
-You’ll even see some yokai that resemble goblins or elves.
+Yokai can take the shape of many different creatures—some might look like humans or animals, while others might have the ability to shapeshift entirely.
+You’ll even see some yokai that resemble Western goblins or elves.

-These creatures have been a part of Japanese culture for centuries.
-They’ve been passed down through word of mouth, and have made their way in Japanese artwork and theater.
-Today we can find modern forms of yokai in Yo-kai Watch, as well as in Pokemon.
+These creatures have been a part of Japanese folklore for centuries, passed down through generations by word of mouth, and have made their way in Japanese artwork and theater.
+Modern examples of yokai exist in video games like Pokemon and anime like Spirited Away.

 The 5 Most Famous Types of Yokai

 There’s a huge variety of yokai in Japanese folklore.
-Let’s take a look at some of the most famous types of yokai that are commonly referenced in Japanese culture, video games, and even anime.
+Let’s take a look at some of the most famous types of yokai that are commonly referenced in Japanese culture, primarily in video games and anime.

 Kappa are Japanese monsters that resemble the cast of Teenage Mutant Ninja Turtles a little too closely.
 These creatures have a human-like appearance, webbed toes and fingers, and a turtle shell on their back.
 They also have an indent in the top of their head that collects water—if the water ever empties, a kappa could die.

 Kappa traditionally reside in lakes and rivers.
-They almost look like a human-turtle hybrid with their green coloring and scaly skin.
+They almost look like human-turtle hybrids with their green color and scaly skin.
 These amphibious creatures like to pull relatively childish pranks like sneaking a peek up a woman’s kimono and even farting.
 However, Kappa can pose a threat to swimmers—they’ll pull people underwater with their expert wrestling skills.

 Kitsune are foxes that possess shape-shifting abilities and a high amount of intelligence.
 There are two main types of kitsune: the zenko are kind and godly, while the yako have mischievous or malevolent intentions.